Attachment in adults: Stability of working models

 Investigators study the stability of working models by looking at the stability of attachment styles.
 Attachment styles reflect the thoughts and expectations that constitute working models.
 Changes in attachment styles, therefore, indicate changes in working models.

 Around 70–80% of people experience no significant changes in attachment styles over time.
 The fact that attachment styles do not change for a majority of people indicates working models are relatively stable.
 Yet, around 20–30% of people do experience changes in attachment styles.
 These changes can occur over periods of weeks or months.
 The number of people who experience changes in attachment styles, and the short periods over which the changes occur, suggest working models are not rigid personality traits.

 Why attachment styles change is not well understood.
 Waters, Weinfield and Hamilton propose that negative life experiences often cause changes in attachment styles.
 Their proposal is supported by evidence that people who experience negative life events also tend to experience changes in attachment styles.
 Davila, Karney, and Bradbury have identified four sets of factors that might cause changes in attachment styles: (a) situational events and circumstances, (b) changes in relational schemas, (c) personality variables, and (d) combinations of personality variables and situational events.
 They conducted a study to see which set of factors best explained changes in attachment styles.
 The study found that all four sets of factors cause changes in attachment styles.
 Changes in attachment styles are complex and depend on multiple factors.

 Relationship outcomes

-Adult relationships vary in their outcomes.
-The participants of some relationships express more satisfaction than the participants of other relationships, and there is a question of whether attachment influences the satisfaction and duration of relationships.